stevenlu0830/Project-2024W1-CPSC-210/README.md

 - I want to be able to view the list of unfinished and finished assignments
 - I want to be able to edit the information (just the due date and description) of the assignment
 - I want to be able to remove an assignment from a list of unfinished assignments and a list of finished assignments
-- I want to be able to view the number of unfinished assignments
+- I want to be able to view the number of finished and unfinished assignments
 - I want to be able to move an assignment from unfinished assignment list to finished assignment list
-- I want to be able to see statistics on how much time I spent on each assignment type
 - I want to be able to sort the finished assignments by increasing order of time spent